zodybm/nmap/README.md

  **Note that I am using Ubuntu, but everything is the same regardless of which Debian-based Linux distro you use.**

-Now that you have Nmap installed, open up the terminal and type in the command below
+Now that you have Nmap installed, open up the terminal and type in the command below:
 ```bash
 ~$ nmap
 ```